ork-labs/ork/docs/ROADMAP.md

 ### **Milestone 3.3: Control Plane Security (mTLS with Simple Setup)**

-**Objective:** Secure the `gxo daemon`'s gRPC control plane with mandatory mTLS, providing a developer-friendly way to generate self-signed certificates for testing.
+**Objective:** Secure the `ork daemon`'s gRPC control plane with mandatory mTLS, providing a developer-friendly way to generate self-signed certificates for testing.

 **Rationale:** A control plane that accepts unauthenticated commands is an unacceptable security risk. mTLS is implemented from the very first version of the daemon to enforce strong, cryptographic identity for all clients.
 The auto-generation feature removes the high barrier to entry that PKI management can present for local development and testing.